MrPrimate/ddb-meta-data/modules/moot/README.md

 * **2 new subclasses** to play, the **Bard’s College of Eloquence** and **Paladin’s Oath of Glory**
 * Start playing with the **included level 1 adventure** _No Silent Secret_

-More Magic: The Gathering

-* Strixhaven: A Curriculum of Chaos
-* Guildmasters' Guide to Ravnica

 ---

 ## License